marcelobnbck/Python/PythonRecomendationSystem/readme.md

   ```

 ## Usage
-To use the system, follow these steps:
+To use the system, run this command:

 **Run the application:**
   ```bash